-Do you drink coffee in the morning too and wondered if there is something else we can do with those coffee grounds?
+Do you drink coffee in the morning too and wondered how to use ground coffee leftovers?
 I did some research on helpful ways we can use coffee grounds around our house and wanted to share them with you.

 Coffee is a great odor eater.
 Place some beans and a fake tealight in a candle holder and use it to deodorize places like bathrooms, family rooms, offices, etc.

-Mix 1 Tablespoon Dawn with your coffee grounds.
-Use it to scrub up cook tops, dried food on counters, and more.
+Mix 1 Tablespoon Dawn with your coffee grounds to create an abrasive cleaner.
+Use it to scrub up cooktops, dry food on counters, and more.
 Be careful if you have a porous surface counter as coffee can stain.

-Start by soaking the pot with a 1 Tablespoon of the mixture and enough water to cover the bottom.
-Let that soak for 30 minutes (or more for really tough baked on food).
+Start by soaking the pot with 1 Tablespoon of the mixture and enough water to cover the bottom.
+Let that soak for 30 minutes (or more for really tough baked-on food).
 Use a scrub brush to lightly scrub, dump out and rinse.